amyreese/markdown-pp/readme.md

     !INCLUDECODE "hello.py" (python), 1:2
     Easy as that!

-Compiling `index.mdpp` with IncludeCode module wil produce the following:
+Compiling `index.mdpp` with IncludeCode module will produce the following:

     # My Code